INVISIBLE5130/candidates-scraper/README.md

    - Paste the copied content into the editor
    - Save the script (Ctrl+S or Cmd+S)

+3. Steps to run the script:

-3. Navigate to the Djinni candidates page
+- Go to the Djinni candidates page.

-4. The script will automatically run and:
+- Apply the filters you need.

+- Then open Tampermonkey and enable the script using the toggle switch.

-   - Start scraping the current page
+- Return to the Djinni candidates page and refresh it.

-   - Navigate through all available pages
-   - Collect candidate information
-   - Generate and download a CSV file with all the data
+- After the script finishes, disable it in Tampermonkey to prevent it from running again unintentionally.

 ## Output Format

 The script generates a CSV file with the following columns:
+- Level (automatically determined based on experience and position):
+  - Trainee: less than 1 year of experience
+  - Junior: 1-3 years of experience
+  - Middle: 3-5 years of experience
+  - Senior: more than 5 years of experience
+  - Lead: if position contains "Lead" (overrides experience-based level)
 - Position
 - Salary
 - Country